JosephBisso/Starlink/README.md

 *My first Project*
 [![GitHub release](https://img.shields.io/github/v/release/Josephbisso/Starlink.svg)](https://github.com/JosephBisso/Starlink/releases)

+- This project was initially a project we did for the programming course at the University.
+We were asked to programm a little appilcation as a test to pass the class and we taught a Covid-Tracker would be a pretty nice thing to programm.
+It was our first project for ll of us, and we learned a lot of things and gained a lot of programming experience.
+After we passed the class, I decided to continue working on the project myself.
+Small bugs still need to be fixed and the computing time is still a bit long.
+The data set used at the beginning has also been changed and the program still needs to be adapted and optimized to this new format.

+- There are two Data sets used in the programm.
+The [first](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data) is a once daily updated number of cases and death from the bigining of the pandemic until the December 16th 2020, and the [second](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data-weekly-from-17-december-2020) is a weekly updated number of cases and deaths from 17th December 2020.

 ## Brief description of the project

 Tool for collecting and visualizing Covid-19 infection numbers in europa